theanalyst/fosdem18-ceph-elk/slides.md

 --

 ## Future work
-- Support for ES 6
+- Support for ES 6 for RGW
 - Custom metadata fields for object tagging
-- Logstash queries to analyze common system faults
+- Elastic queries to analyze common system faults
+- Integration into Ceph dashboard
+- Analyze of meta and/or log data with Machine Learning

 --